 Arif Rafiq is president of Vizier Consulting, LLC, a political risk advisory company focused on the Middle East and South Asia.
-He is also a non-resident fellow at the Middle East Institute in Washington, DC.
-His scholarly work focuses on political reform, religious extremism, and terrorism in Pakistan, Afghanistan, and India, and great power politics in South Asia.
+He is also a non-resident scholar at the Middle East Institute in Washington, DC.

-Previously, Rafiq worked for the Saban Center for Middle East Policy at the Brookings Institution and leading public relations firms Burson-Marsteller and Ruder Finn.
+Previously, he worked for the Saban Center for Middle East Policy at the Brookings Institution and leading public relations firms Burson-Marsteller and Ruder Finn.
 From 2011-13, he was listed by Foreign Policy as one of the top 100 foreign affairs commentators on Twitter.
 Rafiq received an MA in Arab Studies from the Georgetown University School of Foreign Service.